jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 Which results in something like this:

-{% include image name="spherical-cube-mesh.png" caption="A mesh of a cube mapped to a sphere" %}
+{% include image.html name="spherical-cube-mesh.png" caption="A mesh of a cube mapped to a sphere" %}

 Using a cube is quite a popular technique as it is relatively simple and can produce decent results.
 There is quite a large amount of distortion occurring